mattpolzin/github-analysis/README.md

 You can specify a list of users to analyze and all other users that have contributed to the given repositories will be ignored.

 `github-analysis owner repo --users=user1,user2,user3`

+## Contributing
+Please fork the repository and make any additions that suit your needs.
+I welcome Pull Requests back into this repository; I'm never too busy to maintain a pet project but I might get too busy to make valuable additions myself.

+### Dev Env
+Just a note for anyone unfamiliar with the Swift Package Manager:

+You can still do your development in Xcode, and I prefer to do so.
+Make sure that any Groups you create correlate to folders in the repository and the rest should be cake. run `swift package generate-xcodeproj` to get a project set up on your machine.